Recovering Emotional Distress Damages in Nevada

 What Are Emotional Distress Damages?

 If a person has suffered emotional harm or mental anguish resulting directly from an extreme traumatic experience they may be entitled to pursue an emotional distress damages case.
 A successful case can result in the victim being rewarded compensation.
-In order to claim a successful emotional distress case, a personal injury lawyer must prove the following:
+In order to claim a successful emotional distress case, an experienced personal injury lawyer in Las Vegas must prove the following:

 • The mental distress the victim is going through is not temporary